seanmlee/seanmlee.github.io/index.md

 ## About

-I am a scientist broadly interested in wildlife ecology and conservation.
+I am a scientist broadly interested in animal ecology.

 In January 2020, I earned my doctorate from George Washington University for my research on maternal behavior and offspring development in wild bonobos and chimpanzees, advised by <a href="https://cashp.columbian.gwu.edu/primate-behavioral-ecology">Dr. Carson Murray</a>.